MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-activator.md

 ---
-title: Add a Activator destination to an eventstream
+title: Add an Activator destination to an eventstream
 description: Learn how to add Activator destination to a Fabric eventstream. ms.reviewer: spelluru ms.author: xujiang1